 - Taxable vs. Non-Taxable Purchases

 Maryland's Sales Tax By The Numbers:

-Maryland has a higher-than-average state sales tax rate, but the actual sales tax rates in most Maryland cities are lower than average when compared to states that allow localities to collect sales taxes (Maryland does not).
+Maryland has a higher-than-average state sales tax rate, but the actual sales tax rates in most Maryland cities are lower than average when local sales taxes from Maryland's 82 local tax jurisdictions are taken into account.